Paisley (design): Introduction of boteh jegheh to Western culture

 In the 1800s, European production of paisley increased, particularly in the Scottish town from which the pattern takes its modern name.
 Soldiers returning from the colonies brought home cashmere wool shawls from India, and the East India Company imported more.
 The design was copied from the costly silk and wool Kashmir shawls and adapted first for use on handlooms, and, after 1820, on Jacquard looms.
 The paisley pattern also appeared on European-made bandanas from the early 1800s, the patterns imitating Kashmir shawls.

 From roughly 1800 to 1850, the weavers of the town of Paisley in Renfrewshire, Scotland, became the foremost producers of Paisley shawls.
 Unique additions to their hand-looms and Jacquard looms allowed them to work in five colours when most weavers were producing paisley using only two.
 The design became known as the Paisley pattern.
 By 1860, Paisley could produce shawls with 15 colours, which was still only a quarter of the number used in the multicolour paisleys then still being imported from Kashmir.
 In addition to the loom-woven fabric, the town of Paisley became a major site for the manufacture of printed cotton and wool in the 1800s, according to the Paisley Museum and Art Galleries.
 In this process, the paisley pattern was printed, rather than woven, onto other textiles, including cotton squares which were the precursors of the modern bandanna.
 Printed paisley was cheaper than the costly woven paisley, and this added to its popularity.
-The key places of printing paisley were Britain and the Alsace region of France.
+The key places of printing paisley were Scotland and the Alsace region of France.
 The peak period of paisley as a fashionable design ended in the 1870s, perhaps as so many cheap printed versions were on the market.